hashtag-gakusei/nd004-itemcatalog/README.md

 7. Run `cd /vagrant`
 8. Clone this repository inside that directory
-9. Install the python modules needed by running `sudo pip install -r requirements.txt` ....
+9. Install the python modules needed by running `sudo pip install -r requirements.txt`
+10. Setup the database by running `python project.py --setup` ....
 10. Run this application with the command `python project.py`
 11. Check the application by pointing your browser to 'http://localhost:5000'